doctornero2/DSX-Data-Scientist-Coding-Assessment/README.md

 ## Content of each folder

-Question 2 - SDTM DS Domain Creation using {sdtm.oak}
+### Question 2 - SDTM DS Domain Creation using {sdtm.oak}
+### Folder: question_2_sdtm/

 This folder contains the implementation of an SDTM DS (Disposition) domain using R. The objective is to demonstrate how clinical trial raw data can be transformed into a CDISC-compliant SDTM domain using a metadata-driven and reusable approach.
-In the folder, there is just one file.
+In the folder, there is just one scritp file as requested.
 Please make sure you have all the libraries needed.

+The script demonstrates:

+Loading raw clinical trial data
+Loading CDISC Controlled Terminology
+Creation of OAK identifier variables
+Mapping raw variables to SDTM variables
+Controlled terminology mapping
+Hard-coded controlled terminology values
+ISO 8601 date/time derivation
+Visit and visit number derivation
+Derivation of DSSEQ
+Derivation of study day
+Creation of the final SDTM DS dataset

+Key {sdtm.oak} functions demonstrated include:

+assign_no_ct()
+assign_ct()
+hardcode_ct()
+hardcode_no_ct()
+assign_datetime()
+derive_seq()
+derive_study_day()

+Question 3 – ADaM ADSL Dataset Creation
+Folder question_3_adam/